-When starting on this journey my clients often say they don’t even understand what it means to listen to their body.
+When starting on this journey my clients often say they don’t even understand what it means to listen to their bodies.

 I get it!
 This is not something we are taught to do, in all actuality we are taught the opposite.
-We are taught to reject our bodies, control, and manipulate.
-So to make it simple, listening to our bodies is just a moment of pause, tune in, creating an inner dialogue so we can better notice the physical sensations.
+We are taught to reject our bodies, control them, and manipulate them.
+So to make it simple, listening to our bodies is just a moment of pause, tuning in, and creating an inner dialogue so we can better notice the physical sensations.

 We can ask things like, “How am I feeling?
 What do I want/need right now?”
 Perhaps your chest feels tight or your stomach is growling, but you are so used to going through your busy day and ignoring your body’s sensations that you don’t even notice what your body is trying to tell you.

 This doesn’t pertain to just when we eat, our bodies talk to us all the time, it cues us when we are hungry and full but also when we need deeper breaths, rest, when we have a boundary crossed, when we aren’t in integrity with ourselves.
 Our bodies are in constant communication with us, it’s that we aren’t good listeners.

 So often I hear from clients that can’t even tell when they are hungry or when they are full.
 They are so used to restricting food or binge eating that these natural body cues have been lost.

 01. Learning to Listen

 When I first got started trying to listen to my body, I believed I was already doing quite a good job at it.
 When my body wanted pizza I gave it pizza or something sweet I gave it sweets.
 Occasionally it wanted a smoothie or salad and I gave it those things too.

 The thing is it wasn’t my body wanting these things.
 It was my mind, my anxiety, my boredom, and my stress.
 I used food as a way to comfort myself.